arduino-ba/.github/profile/README.md

 </p>

-Core features and ideas that are discussed within this book are to leverage various concepts that are already existing in programming paradigm and can surely help with Hardware-centric projects.
+Core features and ideas that are discussed within this book are to leverage various concepts that are already existing in the programming paradigm and can surely help with Hardware-centric projects.

 * :beginner: Get the book at [Kindle](https://www.amazon.com/dp/B0BRQTT1D2) or [Paperback](https://www.amazon.com/dp/B0BRLVR3X4).